All Episodes

 We were in the kibbutz.

-Um remember the night before it got hit with a rocket.
+Remember the night before it got hit with a rocket.

-I won't say it right, you will sell out.
+I won't say it right.

 Sterot.

-Well, I think the sadder part about that particular incident that you're talking about and that bombing is that those those particular kibbutzes are for teaching children, and that's where they were having a summer camp.
+I think the sadder part about that particular incident that you're talking about and that bombing is that those particular kibbutzes are for teaching children, and that's where they were having a summer camp.

-And then Yeah, that's how the prime minister met you, which is very funny.
+Yeah, that's how the prime minister met you, which is very funny.

 He's an Irish guy.

-Yes, talking about Israel and how much he loves Israel.
+He's talking about Israel and how much he loves Israel.

 Israel is the only democracy in the region.

-It had to be uh 50, 100 feet below ground.
+It had to be 50, 100 feet below ground.

-And remember, I went back to help that reporter, print reporter, because she couldn't get back up, and she was a big liberal.
+And remember, I went back to help that reporter, print reporter, because she couldn't get back up.

 She goes, I don't even like you.

-Oh, I didn't like you until now.
+I didn't like you until now.

 It was pretty funny.